Why You Need To Store The Right Food Storage

 Cons:

-Shorter shelf-life compared to freeze-dried fruit, vegetables. etc. You can’t eat them right out of the can, you may chip a tooth.
+Shorter shelf-life compared to freeze-dried fruit and vegetables. etc. You can’t eat them right out of the can, you may chip a tooth and there isn’t much flavor.
 Shelf-life is typically 7-8 years.
-Check your manufacturer cans for suggested time frames.
+Check your manufacturer notes on the cans for suggested time frames.

 Home Dehydrated Foods:

 Now, I love using my Excalibur dehydrator with a timer.
-It’s fabulous, but I do not dehydrate for long-term storage.
+It’s fabulous, but I don’t dehydrate for long-term storage.
 I dehydrate any excess fruits to make healthy snacks.
 I dehydrate vegetables for soups and stews.

-I love buying frozen vegetables because they are ready to dehydrate and use less space in a quart jar over the space they take in the freezer.
+I love buying frozen vegetables because they are ready to dehydrate and use less space in a quart jar than the space they take in the freezer.
 I use them for soups and casseroles.
-Storage life, one-year maximum using my FoodSaver without oxygen absorbers.
+Storage life is generally one-year maximum using my FoodSaver without oxygen absorbers.

 Pros: